CharangaSue.com

 CHARANGA DEL NORTE: BRIEF BIOGRAPHY

 The idea for Charanga del Norte evolved from the bandleader Sue Miller’s research and study in Havana with veteran Cuban musicians from Orquesta Aragón and the Buena Vista music scene.
-Charanga del Norte is the UK’s only Charanga band and they play ‘Latin music, but not as you may know it – this band are deliciously different and incredibly danceable’ (The Lemon Tree, Aberdeen) – plus ‘you’ll dance to this with two left feet and a bag on your head!’
+Charanga del Norte is the UK’s only full Charanga orquesta and they play ‘Latin music, but not as you may know it – deliciously different and incredibly danceable’ (The Lemon Tree, Aberdeen).
+‘You’ll dance to this with two left feet and a bag on your head!’
 (Brampton Live festival)

 An article on the history of Charanga del Norte is on the Salsa Power website: